yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

      ![azurecred](media/azurecred.png)

- 1. Edit the `docker-publish.yml` file in the `.github\workflows` folder using github.
+ 1. Edit the `docker-publish.yml` file in the `.github\workflows` folder using Github.
 Add the job present in the file URL mentioned below to the end of the `docker-publish.yml` file.

     > **Note**: Make sure to change the student prefix for the last action in the `deploy` job.